jacob-a-brown/full_stack_class/trivia_api/starter/backend/README.md

 * Returns a JSON object that contains
     * all categories
-    * the total number of categories
+    * the total number of categories in a dictionary where the key-value pair is category_id: category string
     * a success message
 * Sample: curl http://localhost:5000/categories -X GET
 ```